 RV cable and satellite hookup box: Similar to the outdoor shower box, I added batting here as well.

-Storage area access: I will be cutting pieces of rigid foam board and attaching them to the backside of each storage door.
+Storage area access: I cut pieces of rigid foam board and attached them to the backside of each storage door.
 This insulation should significantly help keep the interiors of these storage areas warmer and consequently assist with keeping the living area warmer.

-Hookup outlets: I need to do a little more investigation for each of these areas, but I want to add some insulation around the electric and water hookup points.
+Hookup outlets: I added some insulation around the electric and water hookup points.
 While minimal, they provide direct access to critical areas such as the underbelly and pump housing.

 Stove vent: I debated stuffing insulation into the exterior vent, but I haven’t decided yet.
 I do like to have an option for exhausting odors or steam when cooking.
 I will keep an eye on this area and see if any drafts are coming through the vent.
 If not, I may keep it open.